Beach Bunny (band): History

 Beach Bunny began as a bedroom-based solo project in 2015 when Lili Trifilio recorded a song titled "6 Weeks".
 The same year, Trifilio released her first EP, titled Animalism.
 She released her second EP titled Pool Party in 2016.
 In 2017, she released her third EP titled Crybaby, and Beach Bunny expanded to a full four-piece lineup shortly after.
-In 2018, Beach Bunny released her fourth EP, titled Prom Queen.
+In 2018, Beach Bunny released their fourth EP, titled Prom Queen.